pratikpv/reddit_scraper_and_sentiment_analyzer/README.md

 # Reddit posts scraper and sentiment analyzer using python

+## Summery:
+A web-crawler/scraper script to fetch reddit posts and save them in CSV files.
+Search is performed with given keywords in specific subreddits to fetch the reddit posts.
+Performs sentiment analysis to quantify the posts using pre-trained sentiment analysis models like Flair, Textblob and VADER.
+The results are saved in CSV.

+#
 download_data_from_reddit.py
 * Is a scraper script which can search reddit post using keywords, in a subreddit of interest.
 * It uses pushshift api from https://api.pushshift.io/.
 There is no need get API secret keys from reddit.com to use pushshift APIs (as of this writing).